'}}

 Feeling an intense call to monastic life, he abandoned his secular commitments and retired to pursue a life of austere piety and, in 773, entered the Benedictine Order at Saint-Seine near Dijon.

-See also William Of York
+See also Boris

 Benedict's ardent dedication to monastic reform exerted a significant influence on Carolingian monasticism.
 He advocated for a uniform monastic observance, based on the Rule of St. Benedict, throughout Charlemagne’s empire which would ensure that all monasteries followed the same principles, allowing them to be places of true devotion and prayer.
 This was actualised in the 'Codex Regularum', a collection of monastic regulations.